grpc-ecosystem/awesome-grpc/readme.md

 - [hazana](https://github.com/emicklei/hazana) - A Go package for creating load test tooling.
 Supports gRPC.
 - [fortio](https://github.com/fortio/fortio) - A microservices (http, grpc) load testing library and tool from Istio project.
 - [grpc-swagger](https://github.com/grpc-swagger/grpc-swagger) - Debugging gRPC application with swagger-ui.
+- [grpc-tools](https://github.com/bradleyjkemp/grpc-tools) - A suite of gRPC debugging tools.
+Like Fiddler/Charles but for gRPC.

 <a name="tools-other"></a>
 ### Other